The Oscar Nomnomnom Challenge!

 VERDICT

-A heart-warming blend of blood, ice and puny brains, Goon is a thugging brilliant start to the year.
+A heart-warming blend of blood, ice and puny brains, Goon is a thugtastic treat at the start of awards season.

 What did you think of the film?